lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 directly in $p(\mappingFunctionVector)$.
 We have specified that
-$p(\mappingFunctionVector, \inducingVector)$ should be Kolmogorov consistent with $\mappingFunctionVector^*$ and $\inducingVector^*$ being marginalised and we have argued that non-parametric models are important in practice to ensure that all the information in our training data can be passed to the test data.}
+$p(\mappingFunctionVector, \inducingVector)$ should be Kolmogorov consistent with $\mappingFunctionVector^*$ and $\inducingVector^*$ being marginalised and we have argued that nonparametric models are important in practice to ensure that all the information in our training data can be passed to the test data.}